Amourspirit/python_ooo_dev_tools/docs/src/conn/connectors/connector_pipe.rst

 Class ConnectPipe
 =================

-Configuraton class for connecting to LibreOffice via pipe.
+Configuration class for connecting to LibreOffice via pipe.
 By default no configuration is required.

 :py:class:`.Lo.ConnectPipe` is an alias of this class.